Last updated: April 23, 2026

 Josephus Conn Guild Sr. died in 1907 while the project was still under construction, with the dam not yet finished and the village carrying his name.
 The company continued under his colleagues and backers, Chattanooga entrepreneur Charles E. James and New York financier Anthony Brady.

-Across the river, south of the dam site at the base of Ladds Mountain along what is now TN-156, the company built a second village called Ladds.
-Ladds housed workers assigned to the south side of the dam and provided the same mix of cottages, boarding houses, and basic services as Guild.
-After the dam was completed, the Ladds village dispersed; the name survives as a residential area at the base of Ladds Mountain and as the name of the mountain itself.
+Across the river, south of the dam site at the base of Ladds Mountain along what is now TN-156, the company built a second village called Ladd.
+Ladd housed workers assigned to the south side of the dam and provided the same mix of cottages, boarding houses, and basic services as Guild.
+After the dam was completed, the Ladd village dispersed; the name survives as a residential area at the base of Ladds Mountain and as the name of the mountain itself.
+Ladd on the Tennessee River should not be confused with Ladds Cove, a separate place at the Battle Creek headwaters near Monteagle.

 Three shifts, eight years, 109 deaths

 Work on Hales Bar Dam was continuous.
 Three shifts of workers rotated through the site around the clock.
-Conditions inside the cofferdams were often atrocious, with crews standing in mud and river water while pressure-grouting the fractured limestone and pouring concrete caissons, both techniques first used at scale on this project.
-Over the eight years of construction, 109 workers died on the job.
-The exact distribution of fatalities across the construction camp and the dam itself is not broken down in public sources, but the number represents roughly one death per month of active construction, and nearly every death would have been felt in the Guild or Ladds boarding houses.
+Conditions inside the cofferdams were severe, with crews standing in mud and river water while pressure-grouting the fractured limestone and pouring concrete caissons, both techniques first used at scale on this project.
+Over the eight years of construction, 109 workers died on the job, roughly one death per month of active construction, and nearly every death would have been felt in the Guild or Ladd boarding houses.
 Read more about the engineering and dam itself →

 After the dam, 1913 onward